21

 While half a dozen vehicles in the campus were torched during each raid with even chicken, fish, and piggery farm also emptied, the centre was gutted along with the St Paul’s parish church in the campus next day with the hapless director and parish priest Fr Isaac Honsan remaining a mute spectator throughout.

 During the fourth raid on the second day, the hooligans carried cooking gas cylinders from the Pastoral Training Center, put together all the pews in the church and set fire inside the church.
-“I can never forget that experience of witnessing the church go up in flames,” said Fr Honsan when I visited the charred church and the nearby Pastoral Training Centre.

 The priest watched the desecration and torching of the church over May 3 and 4 with police never responding to his repeated plea for help.